-Submitted applications are subject to programmatic and financial review by JPSC staff.
+Submitted applications are subject to review by the State Crisis Intervention Advisory Board and programmatic and financial review by JPSC staff.
 External subject matter expertise may be incorporated into the application review process as needed or required by federal program guidelines.
 Applications will be scored numerically by assigned reviewers through completion of a structured application review questionnaire.
 JPSC may request additional information or clarification from applicants to complete review of the application to inform funding recommendations.
 Subaward recommendations are subject to approval from the Office of the Governor.
 All subawards must be expressly authorized by BJA before funds can be obligated.